CITM-UPC/Forked-AV-Mace_Engine-Spaghetti/README.md

 1. The Camera is now a component Class added to GameObejcts. <br/><br/>
 2. Has a Basic setting available inside the component setting. <br/><br/>
 3. The Editor Camera now showing in the hierarchy to demonstrate the camera component better.  <br/><br/>

+# Additional functionalities
+The Assets panel tab inside the Bottom Panel can switch between the Console tab and the Assets tab

+In the Assets tab, there is detailed debug information on the process of Resource importing and loading  <br/><br/>